gin-gonic/website/content/en/docs/introduction/_index.md

 ### JSON validation

-Gin can parse and validate the JSON of a request - for example,checking the existence of required values.
+Gin can parse and validate the JSON of a request - for example, checking the existence of required values.

 ### Routes grouping